03 925 9972

 Armchair Exercise Group @ Diabetes Christchurch

-Mar 29 @ 10:15 am – 11:30 am
+Nov 29 @ 10:15 am – 11:30 am

 This class has been developed to help introduce regular and enjoyable exercise to people with diabetes.

-Class is taken by Janet Straight, and occasionally by Charlotte Lockhart
+Class is taken by Janet Straight.

 Please wear loose, comfortable clothing and flat shoes.

-Cost is $4 per session
+Cost is $5 per session for members

 DONATE